jharwell/sierra/docs/src/reference/environment.rst

-   Used by SIERRA to configure experiments during stage 1,2; if it is not defined and :ref:`--nodefile<src/reference/cli:sierra-cli---nodefile>` is not passed SIERRA will throw an error.
+   Used by SIERRA to configure experiments during stage 1,2; if it is not defined and :ref:`--nodefile<src/reference/cli:sierra-cli---nodefile>` is not 1passed SIERRA will throw an error.

 Plugins